alecs007/Weatherly/README.md

         •Error Handling: Implemented robust error management to ensure smooth performance even in case of network issues.
         •UI/UX Design: Focused on creating a visually appealing interface using CSS flexbox, grid, and modern design principles.

-Weatherly reflects my growth as a developer, combining functionality, design, and technology to create a practical and reliable tool.
+Weatherly reflects my growth as a developer, combining functionality, design, and technology to create a practical and reliable website.
 It’s more than just an app—it’s a testament to the skills and knowledge I’ve developed while working on real-world projects.